marceluphd/Prototype-PocketQube/README.md

 LoRa has significant potential for use in very small and low power satellites.
 The small size of a PocketQube implies low amounts of power from solar panels which in turns means limited power for data transmissions.
 The success of $50SAT did demonstrate that 100mW FSK data could be received from a satellite at a range of 1000km but this did require the use of good quality low noise amplifiers and antennas.
 LoRa, with its much greater range capability has the potential to be received with very simple hand-held receivers, such as that shown in the picture below;

+<br><br>

 ![Picture 1](/Pictures/ProMiniShields.jpg)

-This concept prototype is designed to act as the processor\radio board for a LoRa based PocketQube satellite.
-The board is stacked vertically together with a battery and solar power controller board and possibly a sensor board, giving a 3 board stack.
-The power and I\O connections between the board run vertically on the board edges through a series of standard 0.1" connectors.
+This PocketQube processor\radio board is designed to be used with two other boards, all stacked vertically.
+There would be a battery and solar power controller board and a sensor board, giving a 3 board stack.
+The power and I\O connections between the board run vertically on the board edges through a series of standard 0.1" spaced connectors.

 For terrestrial outdoor applications the stack of boards can be conveniently mounted in housings made from plastic plumbing pipe and end caps.
 The outline of a typical 50mm internal diameter pipe is shown, when used in this mode the boards will have the corners milled off.

+<br><br>
 ## Processor and Radio Board Features.

 ![Picture 1](/Pictures/LoRaSAT_PCB_Layout.jpg)
+<br><br>

 The prototype board has been designed with these features;